Orbifold Line Topology and the Cosmic Microwave Background: Discussion

 Testing for topologies with $p=2,\dots,10$, we have found a single candidate in the 7-year data, with $p=8$, in direction $(l,b) = (58^\circ,-27^\circ)$ and at a distance $2.005r_*$ away.
 This candidate appears to be locally significant, at the $4.4\sigma$ level, and taking into account the ``look elsewhere'' effect only marginally significant at the $2.75\sigma$ level.
 In other data releases of WMAP this candidate gets a high score as well.
 However, while for the 3, 5 and 7-year releases the score increases, the 9-year score is lower.
 We attribute this drop in the score to the data coming from the ILC9 map, from inside the galactic Kp12 mask, and not to the W-band data, outside the mask.

-Indeed, the tension between these results and the assumption of a trivial topology is not high.
-Nevertheless, considering the high score found for the candidate match, an orbifold line topology with $p=8$ cannot be ruled out at this stage either.
-Looking forward, we expect that new data from the upcoming Planck surveyor will be able to shed light on this matter.
+While the tension between these results and the assumption of a trivial topology is not high, the score for the candidate match found in the WMAP data does not allow us to rule out an orbifold line topology with $p=8$ using this dataset alone.
+However, testing the SMICA map of Planck shows no anomalous peak with $p=8$.
+Therefore, inclusion of the Planck dataset allow us to rule out all of the $p=2,\dots,10$ parameter space, constraining the allowed parameters for the model of an orbifold line topology to beyond this range.

-\acknowledgments We acknowledge the use of the Legacy Archive for Microwave Background Data Analysis (LAMBDA) \cite{lambda}.
+\acknowledgments We thank the anonymous referee for useful suggestions which helped improve the clarity of this paper.
+We also thank E.~D.~Kovetz for useful discussions.
+We acknowledge the use of the Legacy Archive for Microwave Background Data Analysis (LAMBDA) \cite{lambda}, as well as the Planck Legacy Archive (PLA) \cite{PLA}.
 This work is supported in part by the European Research Council (grant number 203247).